 Pearson is a dual graduate of the University of Strathclyde, first in Mechanical Engineering then from the MBA course.
 These support his passion that “Ideas” are nothing until they are implemented and earn profit- that is real Innovation.
 Natural refrigerants are a key part of proven and viable operational and financial improvements in most businesses.

 In 1996, Gaku Shimada graduated from WASEDA University (with a Major in Applied Physics) and entered SANYO Electric Co.Ltd as a Mechanical Engineer of compressors.
-After receiving a Masters degree in 2006 from Boston Univ., School of Management, he became the compressor sales manager as well as a strategic business planning manager of the new technology research department.
-Since 2013, Mr. Shimada has been the Councilor of Device Business in Corporate Planning Group of Air-Conditioner Division of Panasonic Corporation.
+After receiving a Master degree in 2006 from Boston Univ., School of Management, he became the compressor sales manager as well as a strategic business planning manager of the new technology research department.
+Since 2017, Mr. Shimada has been the Manager of Strategic Planning of Condensing Unit Business and Overseas Sales, Cold Chain Business Division of Panasonic Corporation.

 Theodoros Skylakakis is a member of the European Parliament as well as a member of the Committee on the Environment, Public Health and Food Safety.
 He is very knowledgeable with regards to Clean Development Mechanism (CDM) and will help us understand how CDB credits benefit natural refrigerants.